SJ7006 - Creative Writing (2023/24)

 In-class activity makes use of varied student-centred approaches.
 Information is provided through a range of means and sources to minimise and remove barriers to successful progress.
 The course team seeks to embed the University’s Education for Social Justice Framework.
 A blended learning strategy will be employed to enhance the learning experience, facilitate communication between students and tutors and develop collaboration among students.
 Activities, especially workshopping, will foster peer-to-peer community-building, support for learning, and reflective learning.
 Students’ final coursework will include an analytic commentary in which they reflect on the development of their work and its publishability.

 The School’s programme of employability events and embedded work-based learning within the curriculum supports students’ personal and career development planning.
 Through these initiatives, students are increasingly able, as they progress through their programme, to understand the professional environment of their discipline, the various opportunities available to them, and how to shape their learning according to their ambitions.

 On successful completion of this module students will be able to:

 Knowledge and understanding:

-LO1: apply stylistic methods and techniques appropriate to their own research or advanced scholarship to their creative practice;
+LO1: apply stylistic methods and techniques, appropriate to their own research or advanced scholarship and with an awareness of critical and cultural context, to their creative practice;

 Cognitive intellectual abilities: